What is an INCH Bag?

 Bug out bag discussions are everywhere and we all know what they are, but where does an INCH bag come in?
 The INCH bag is probably one of the less common survival kits out there, and it’s also a survival kit that doesn’t have strong support across the board from the preparedness community.

-What is an INCH bag?
 INCH stands for I’m Never Coming Home Again.
-An INCH bag is basically a bug out bag that’s packed with gear that will allow you to go off into the wilderness and have all of the tools that you need to survive off the land indefinitely.
+An INCH bag is a bug out bag that’s packed with gear that will allow you to go off into the wilderness and have all of the tools that you need to survive off the land indefinitely.

 Do you have what it takes to go into the wilderness with just a bunch of gear and survive forever?